Why pet insurance is even more important in your senior years

-Individual schemes vary in the types of procedures covered, but as a general guide, most policies will cover between 80 and 100% of your vet bills following an accident or illness (though there are limits to the amount you can claim each year).
+Individual schemes vary in the types of procedures covered, but as a general guide, most policies will cover up to 80% of your eligible vet bills following a specified accidental injury or illness.4

-The cost of pet insurance varies, depending on the type of cover you choose, and there are usually discounts for multiple pets should you have more than one you want to insure.
-Some breeds might attract higher premiums due to their known predisposition to inherited and other problems.
+The cost of pet insurance varies, depending on the type of cover you choose, and some breeds might attract higher premiums due to their known predisposition to inherited and other problems.

-The key benefits of Australian Seniors Pet Insurance include:
+The key benefits of Seniors Pet Insurance include:

 - 10% seniors discount for over 50s

 - Reimbursement for up to 80% of your eligible vet bills4

 - Flexible payment options at no extra cost

 Pet insurance is something you might want to consider while your pet is young.
 As your pet gets older, they may develop more conditions.
 Conditions that existed or occurred before you take out insurance or during the applicable waiting periods, may be considered a ‘pre-existing condition’ and excluded from cover.
 Whether a condition is excluded depends on whether they are chronic conditions or temporary conditions for your pet.
 You can review the relevant Policy Booklet for more information.

 It’s easy to think that young, healthy animals come with very little risk, but the reality is that while pets are extremely lovable, they’re also unpredictable.
 As any Labrador owner will agree, there’s nothing stopping your animal from eating something off the ground that could cause a stomach upset, and a boisterous pup could break from your grasp and run out onto the road.

 There are things as a pet owner you can prevent, but there are others that you can’t predict.